Tag: Peace

 Calm in your heart (mind) will send the same energy out across the room and space.

-We wouldn’t be human if we were able to be like in this state all of the time.
+We wouldn’t be human if we were able to be in this state all of the time.
 Even on the difficult days when your energy is disrupted or things don’t go your way – choose calm over anger.

 A few tips to help create your own calm and peace: